fheitmueller/cv/index.md

     Blog.
 23 November 2018 -
     [Link](https://globtaxgov.weblog.leidenuniv.nl/2018/11/23/are-clubs-still-the-right-place-to-deal-with-the-great-problems-of-our-time-insights-from-the-conference-g20-10/)

+## Teaching

+### As instructor

+-   Navigating Global Tax Governance.
+A series of 5 workshops for tax officials in Africa, in cooperation with [African Tax Administration Forum](www.ataftax.org/).
+February and March 2022

+## As guest lecturer

+-   “The political economy of the fight against Base Erosion and Profit Shifting”, 18 November 2021, in Honour’s College course “Role of International Actors in tackling global inequality and achieving the Sustainable Development Goals” coordinated by Irma Mosquera, Leiden University
+-   “Challenges of Taxing MNEs in the Global South”, 14 October 2021, in Master’s course “Law and Development”, coordinated by Annelien Bouland, Leiden University.
+-   “Balancing FDI attraction and revenue collection”, 7 October 2021, in Honours Class course “Policy coherence to achieve the Sustainable Development Goals from a tax, trade and investment law perspective” at Leiden University, coordinated by Irma Mosquera

 ## Other academic activities

 ### Co-organizer

+-   “Taxation, State Capacity, and Accountable Rule”, workshop at the 2022 ECPR Joint Sessions (with Anna Persson)
 -   Research Colloquium on Global Tax Governance (with Irma Mosquera and Martin Hearson)
 -   Global Governance Gap Research Group at Leiden Law School (with